PatrickShahade/ticket-lifecycle/README.md

 <br />

 <p>
-We're going to log in as our agent Jane and take a look at our newly created ticket.
+2) From the agent side I'm going to log in as Jane and take a look at the newly created ticket.
 There it is right there!
-If we click on the ticket we can see what sort of details it holds.
-We're going to need to assign this to someone and set an SLA, but it seems Jane doesn't have the permissions.
-What about our other agent?
-We'll try to see this again as John.
+If I click on the ticket I can see what sort of details it holds.
+I'm going to need to assign this to someone and set an SLA, but it seems Jane doesn't have the permissions.
+I'll try to see this again as John.
 <p>
 <img src=https://i.imgur.com/pY63tpi.png/>
   <img src=https://i.imgur.com/tQBQlY2.png/>